-Gabor filters with (almost) the same receptive field D and they fire only if the contour on the retia, which cross D, has an appropriate orientation $\theta$ .
+Gabor filters with (almost) the same receptive field D and they fire only if a contour on the retina, which cross D, has an appropriate orientation θ .

 Recently, this model (with an appropriate sub-Riemannian metric) had been successfully applied by B. Franceschiello, A. Mashtakov, G. Citti and A. Sarti for explanation of some optical illusions.